Amazon Faves

 Some cruisers prefer Grand Cayman beaches for a relaxing day in the sand and sun, or a fun time splashing in the crystal clear waters, or even snorkeling close to shore.
 If visiting a beach at this cruise port, however, and you seek a bit more adventure, there are some options.

 There are local vendors at each of the three most popular beaches offering services such as parasailing, jet skis, and banana boat rides.
-On a recent visit to Seven Mile Beach, I rented a jet ski at a cost of $80 for 30 minutes for 1-2 people and participated in the banana boat experience, which cost $20 for adults and $15 for kids.
+On a recent visit to Seven Mile Beach, I rented a jet ski for $80 for 30 minutes for 1-2 people and participated in the banana boat experience, which cost $20 for adults and $15 for kids.

 Best Excursions in Grand Cayman